TaylorJi/Event-Finder/README.md

                                the event cards
 ├── favouritePage.html       # favourites page HTML file, this is what users see when they click on their saved
-                               events at the profile page ├── firebase-debug.log       # firebase debug file, this is where coders can go to see errors that have occured with deploying firebase ├── firebase.json            # firebase json file, this is where coders can configure the firebase hosting ├── firebase.indexes.json    # firebase json file, where we can go to manage indexes in firebase cloud firestore ├── firebase.rules           # firebase rules file, this is where coders can see the cloud firestore rules ├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, this is where users are redirected to when they clicked the login button
+                               events at the profile page ├── index.html               # landing HTML file, this is what users see when you come to url ├── login.html               # login HTML file, this is where users are redirected to when they clicked the login button